akrain/akrain.github.io/_posts/2020-06-12-quest-for-the-authentic-thukpa.md

 ---
 layout: post
-Title: Quest for the Authentic Thukpa
+Title: Quest for the authentic thukpa
 ---

 It was a fine sunny September morning as I reached Leh, more than 9 years after my last visit.
 As most of the establishments in Leh had closed before the onset of winter, I decided to look for accomodation close to the main market.
 After about an hour of walking around, I found a decent budget hotel (Mehak) to stay at the start of Changspa Road.
 By the time I checked in, I was feeling hungry and really wanted to have some local food for lunch.